zuplo/zudoku/packages/create-zudoku-app/templates/default/js/README-template.md

 To learn more about Zudoku, you can visit the [Zudoku documentation](https://zudoku.dev/docs).

-To connect with the community join the [Github Discussions](https://github.com/zuplo/zudoku/discussions) or [Discord](https://discord.zudoku.dev).
+To connect with the community join the [GitHub Discussions](https://github.com/zuplo/zudoku/discussions) or [Discord](https://discord.zudoku.dev).